Vilimoni Delasau: Early career

 He grew up in the Town of Ba and he played for Lautoka in the National Provincial Rugby Tournament in Fiji.
 He was picked to represent Fiji in the Rugby Sevens.
 He scored 85 tries for the Fiji sevens.
 In 1999 Delasau was named Player of the Year at the Fiji Rugby Awards after scoring 82 tries in the season.
 He earned his first Test cap against the US Eagles in June 2000 after impressing in the sevens form of the game the previous year.
-He also holds the record for scoring the most tries in a sevens game with 6 tries, and also the record of most tries in a tournament with 16 tries, ahead of fellow Fijian winger, Rupeni Caucau on 14 tries.
+He also holds the record for scoring the most tries in a sevens game with 6 tries.

 Europe

 He then went to Japan and played there for two years before going to France and playing for the Mont-de-Marsan rugby club where he played 5 games for them scoring 3 tries.
 After that he returned to Fiji and was chosen to represent the Canterbury in the NPC.
 He later represented the Crusaders in the Super 12 competition and in late 2005, he represented the Highlanders in the Super 14 competition.
 After his short stint, he moved to France to join ASM Clermont Auvergne where he represented them in the Top 14 and in the ECC competition.
 He scored a few good tries for clermont including a 90-metre run against London Wasps in the 2007–08 Heineken Cup which was awarded the try of the season.
 He joined his new club, US Montauban after his contract with Clermont expired and he chose not to renew it.

-He represented Fiji in the 2003 and 2007 Rugby World Cup and some said he was the best right winger in the competition.
-In the 2007 World Cup he scored one of the tries as Fiji defeated Wales to reach their first quarter final in 20 years, and he also scored a try in the quarter final defeat to South Africa.
+He represented Fiji in the 2003 and 2007 Rugby World Cup.
+In the 2007 World Cup he scored one of the tries as Fiji defeated Wales to reach their first quarter final in 20 years, and he also scored a try in the quarter-final defeat to South Africa.
 He was also part of the Fiji sevens at the 2001, 2005 and 2009 Rugby World Cup Sevens.